Düsseldorf, Fair room, Guesthouse Hegger in Meerbusch

 The city of Düsseldorf owes its origins to the Battle of Worringen in the year 1288, when Count Adolf VI von Berg inflicted a significant defeat on the Archbishop of Cologne with the help of Düsseldorfers.
 In gratitude, the Düsseldorfers were granted civic rights.

-Location / neighbouring towns:
+Location / neighboring towns:

-He is situated on the Lower Rhine, mainly on the right banks of the Rhine at the estuary of the river Düssel, from which it takes its name.
+He is situated on the Lower Rhine, mainly on the right banks of the Rhine at the estuary of the River Düssel, from which he takes its name.
 The city of Düsseldorf borders to the north with the towns of Duisburg and Ratingen, to the east with the towns of Mettmann, Erkrath and Hilden, to the south with the towns of Langenfeld and Monheim, and to the west with Dormagen, Neuss and Meerbusch.

 Statistics:

 The provincial capital of Düsseldorf has approximately 640,000 residents.
-It is situated in the Federal state of North Rhine-Westphalia, administrative region of Düsseldorf, and is one of Germany’s unitary authorities.
+It is situated in the Federal State of North Rhine-Westphalia, administrative region of Düsseldorf, and is one of Germany’s unitary authorities.

 Sights: